mckechniep/sneatsnags/README.md

-# SneatSnags - Ticket Marketplace Platform
+# SeatSnags - Ticket Marketplace Platform

 A comprehensive reverse marketplace for ticket resales where buyers post offers and sellers accept them.
 Built with modern technologies and integrated with Stripe for secure payment processing.